 Curtains also block out way more of the light than the other options, which is perfect for people that need pitch blackness to sleep.

 The final advantage of curtains is that they come in a plethora of styles.
+You can even get personalized curtains.
 Not only that but the way you hang the curtains can vary as well.
-Some people hang them short, others have them hanging right to the floor; it varies!
-Finally, curtains are very easy to install and remove.
-Therefore, you can chop and change the designs as much as you like.
+Some people hang them short, others have them hanging right to the floor.
+Finally, curtains are very easy to install and remove, so you can chop and change the designs as much as you like.

 As for the downsides, there’s one that jumps out at you: curtains are very traditional, which can make them quite old fashioned.
 Walk by any modern homes, and you will see that they don’t tend to have curtains.